Last updated: 26 February 2018, 13:47

 Each 10km these marker posts show on the sketchmap displayed here, most labelled with just the last two digits of their full number.
 The one of interest to us is labelled "80" (actually 1080) and ringed in orange.
 Note that it is fully 20km downstream of Dubravica (Дубравица), which the Mare Nostrum report from the month of July tells us was supposed to be the downstream limit of the Squadron’s operations.
 Whether those orders had or had not been amended in the intervening weeks is unknown.

 A significant percentage of the area to the north of the river is “Karst” (natural limestone pavement), much of which in 1944 would have been dry and wooded.
-Such terrain had favourable implications in terms of opportunities for the Partisans to spirit away the bodies of the casualties before the Germans arrived.
 However, since the general rise in water level much of the land adjacent to the river has become marshy and overgrown, with few opportunities for landing.

 Daily reports of river levels are available online from the Romanian monitoring station at Bazias